Based in The Hex, our Student Money Advisers will help you identify and access any support that may be available, whilst you're studying at College.

 Funding is available for course expenses such as kit, uniform and extra curricula trips, to learners when their:

 Please check with the Student Money Team which items are approved for financial help.
-You’ll receive an 80% refund on approved items purchased for your course and must submit receipts, signed by your tutor, with your form.
+You’ll receive an 80% refund on approved items purchased for your course and must submit receipts.

 Refunds will be paid at the end of the first term as long as you continue to attend your course.

-Learners will be assessed for the Vulnerable Bursary if they are aged 16 – 18 on 31st August 2020, and state their Student Status as one of the following categories:
+Learners will be assessed for the 16-18 Vulnerable Bursary if they are aged between 16–18 on 31 August 2021, and state their Student Status as one of the following categories:

 One Childcare Application Form is required for each childcare provider that you use.